 The best part of A/B testing is that you can see results from your efforts within a day or two (depending on your typical site traffic).
 As more people visit your site, more data will pour in, and you’ll likely begin to see which option is trending more favorably early on.
 This means you can make quick decisions regarding your site experience and begin implementing improvements promptly.

 Running an A/B test is an effective way to improve your overall website.
-By running live, controlled experiments like A/B tests, you can use your site traffic to gain valuable insights and optimize your site for conversions.
+By running live, controlled experiments, you can use your site traffic to gain valuable insights and optimize your site for conversions.
+Check out our newest post on how to run an A/B test for more information.